Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 </br><*A structure of Test Bench for PDM microphones*>

 ### Mic_Array_TB.v
-*Mic_Array_TB.v" is the main module for this test bench.
+*"Mic_Array_TB.v"* is the main module for this test bench.
 Here, several important frequencies are defined as follows:

 - System clock frequency: 150 Mhz
 - PDM frequency: 3 Mhz